maestrano/maestrano-java/README.md

 sso.x509Certificate=-----BEGIN CERTIFICATE-----\nCERTIFICATE CONTENT==\n-----END CERTIFICATE-----

 # => Connec Host
-# The Connec! endpoint used to fetch data from
+# The Connec! endpoint used to fetch data from.
+If you are integrating with other tenant, you may have to override them, for UAT and Production.
 connec.host=https://api-connec.maestrano.com
 connec.base=/api/v2